-Palonosetron is used to prevent nausea and vomiting that may be caused by medicine to treat cancer (chemotherapy).
+Palonosetron is used in children only to prevent nausea and vomiting caused by cancer medicine.

-Palonosetron may be used for other purposes not listed in this medication guide.
+Palonosetron may also be used for purposes not listed in this medication guide.

-What are the possible side effects of palonosetron (Aloxi)?
+What are the possible side effects of palonosetron?

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.